Fence Help: General Troubleshooting and Receiver Collar Questions

 Nylon Collar & Battery Questions

 Why does the collar keep falling off my dog?

-The primary reason that a collar would come off of a dog is because the clasp that secures the collar on the dog is damaged or broken.
+The primary reason that a collar would come off of a dog is that the clasp securing the collar on the dog is damaged or broken.
 Often the damage is not readily apparent.
 If you closely examine the clasp, you will see one or two things that will give this condition away.

 - You may see a hairline crack in the female part of the clasp and usually teeth marks.
 This kind of damage comes from a dog chewing on the clasp.
 This happens when you have two or more dogs.
 One dog will occasionally chew on the other dogs’ collar.
 You may confirm this problem by slowly inserting the male end of the clasp into the receiving end of the clasp.
 As you insert, observe the female part.
 Does it slightly expand and expose a crack?
 A cracked receiving end will allow the buckle to open under the right amount of stress.